realpython/python-guide/docs/writing/style.rst

     if not attr:
         print 'attr is falsey!'

-    # or, since None is considered false, explicity check for it
+    # or, since None is considered false, explicitly check for it
     if attr is None:
         print 'attr is None!'